openvinotoolkit/model_server/docs/clients.md

     <div id="switcher-go" class="switcher-anchor">Go</div>
 @endsphinxdirective

 Creating a client application in [Go ](https://go.dev/) follows the same principals as Python, but Go adds complexity.
-There's no Go package or library available with convenient functions for interacting with OpenVINO Model Server..
+There's no Go package or library available with convenient functions for interacting with OpenVINO Model Server.

-To successfully set up communication with the model server you need to implement the logic to communicate with endpoints specified in the [API](api_reference_guide.md).
+To successfully set up communication with the model server, you need to implement the logic to communicate with endpoints specified in the [API](api_reference_guide.md).
 For gRPC, download and compile protos, then link and use them in your application according to the [gRPC API specification](model_server_grpc_api.md).
 For REST, prepare your data and pack it into the appropriate JSON structure according to the [REST API specification](model_server_rest_api.md).

 See our [Go demo](../example_client/go/README.md) to learn how to build a sample Go-based client application in a Docker container and get predictions via the gRPC API.